MateuszChom/SteganographyProject/README.md

 3. MessageFinder - Last program have to wrote if saved captured traffic (*.pcap) contains hidden message.

 I got 15 prepared pcap-s those are huge so I wont put them in this repo.
 They are available for request :)

+More info + schema of working is written in documentation which is located in repo.